MitHipster/unc_assign_2_bootstrap_portfolio/README.md

 ## Description

-Updated basic portfolio to incorporate the Bootstrap framework based on provided mockups and style guide.
+Updated basic portfolio to be fully responsive by incorporating the Bootstrap framework based on provided mockups and style guide.

 ## Deployed